cloudsmith-io/cloudsmith-api-go/docs/OrgsApi.md

 ## OrgsTeamsRead

-> OrganizationTeam OrgsTeamsRead(ctx, org, slugPerm).Execute()
+> OrganizationTeamResponse OrgsTeamsRead(ctx, org, team).Execute()

-Viewset for working with Organization teams.
+Get the details of a specific team within an organization.